christina-zhou-96/drawing-curves/README.md

 ------------
 Run main.py

-Press on your keyboard the initial of the direction you want to move in
+Press on your keyboard the initial of the direction you want to move in with WASD or arrow keys

-u - up

-d - down

-r - right

-l - left

 Click the arc you would like to start

 Wait until the arc is finished drawing, and then repeat for more patterns

-You may also select arcs by yourself

-c - click

-if you do not wish to propagate any motion.
+You may also select arcs by yourself with <spacebar> if you do not wish to propagate any motion.

 Future directions